poetic/ember-fryctoria/README.md

 1. <del>Perf, cached jobs in syncer</del>
 1. <del>Namespace all custome stuff or put them into functions</del>

+1. TODO: create a customized adapter and serializer and make sure the addon still works
+1. TODO: refactor store.js, remove redundency
-1. TODO: create a branch to remove adapterFor method
+1. TODO: create a branch to remove adapterFor method(maybe not a good idea)
 1. TODO: fetchById, use localSerializer
 1. TODO: remove adapterFor in store.js